wangyu9/qhm/README.md

 ```
 git clone https://github.com/alecjacobson/gptoolbox.git  # download the gptoolbox
 ```

+I have copied the relevant gptoolbox functions to the repo, so you do not have to install gptoolbox anymore.

 Following the instruction to install SuiteSparse 7.0.1 (note the latest the version of SuiteSparse removes some dependent functions such as the sparse2 function)